mrismanaziz/Reforestation/README.md

-## What's a ninja's favorite type of shoes?
-Sneakers!
+## What's blue and not very heavy?
+Light blue.